Līhuʻe hotel beach water quality, Nawiliwili Stream runoff, and current advisory checks

-📍 Kalapaki Beach, Līhuʻe, Kauaʻi — Protected harbor bay
+📍 Kalapaki Beach, Līhuʻe, Kauaʻi — Marriott's Kauaʻi Beach Club / Royal Sonesta area

 After heavy rainfall, avoid Kalapaki Beach for at least 72 hours.
 Nawiliwili Stream can flush significant bacteria into the bay during and after storms.
-If the water looks brown or cloudy near the stream mouth, stay out — use the resort's large pool instead.
+This is not an all-clear timer; if the water is still brown or cloudy, a warning is posted, or you are near the stream mouth, use the resort pool or choose another shoreline.

 Kalapaki Beach is a wide, crescent-shaped beach in Nawiliwili Bay, just south of Līhuʻe.
-It's one of Kauaʻi's most accessible beaches — easy parking, close to the airport, and directly in front of the Kauaʻi Marriott Resort.
-The bay's natural shelter makes it ideal for beginner surfing and bodyboarding; lessons operate here year-round.
+It's one of Kauaʻi's most accessible beaches — easy parking, close to the airport, and directly in front of the former Kauaʻi Marriott / current Royal Sonesta and Marriott's Kauaʻi Beach Club resort area.
+The bay's shelter makes it popular for beginner surfing and bodyboarding, but calm water is not the same as lower bacteria risk.

 Unlike Kauaʻi's remote beaches, Kalapaki has amenities including restrooms, showers, beach gear rentals, and the resort's dining options steps away.
-For cleaner water, consider a short drive to Poʻipū Beach on the south shore or Lydgate Beach Park nearby, which has a protected lagoon pool perfect for children.
+For a lower-runoff alternative, compare a short drive to Poʻipū Beach on the south shore or Lydgate Beach Park nearby, which has a protected lagoon pool perfect for children.

 Free alerts for Kauaʻi water quality changes — brown water advisories and bacteria warnings.